• Skip to primary navigation

 • White onions are similar to yellow onions but milder and a bit sweeter with a white papery skin.

 • Sweet onions have a higher sugar content and less sulfur, which is why you cry less when cutting them.
-They caramelize well.
-They have yellow or light brown papery skin and higher water content (juicier).
+They caramelize well and have yellow or light brown papery skin and higher water content (juicier).
 Varieties are seasonal, including Walla Walla, Maui, Oso Sweet, Mayan Sweet, Texas Sweets, and Vidalia.

 Cut onions in half stem to root and slice crosswise into ¼" half rounds.
 For a rich flavor, I use both olive oil and butter to cook the onions but you can use all butter (regular or plant-based) or all olive oil if you prefer.

-Cook the sliced onions over medium low heat in a heavy pot (like a Dutch Oven).
-When browned and soft, deglaze with white wine (optional), add thyme sprigs and a bay leaf.
-After 45 minutes of cooking, the onions are so tender they almost melt in your mouth.
+Cook the sliced onions (called caramelizing) over medium-low heat in a heavy pot like a Dutch Oven.
+When deeply browned and soft, deglaze with white wine (or use water or broth).
+Watch your heat, don't rush and burn the onions.
+The flavor won't be as good (and might be bitter).
+It takes about 45 minutes.
+The onions become so tender they almost melt in your mouth.
 I know it seems like a long time, but this coaxes the best flavors out of the onions.
 It's worth the wait.
+Patience is a virtue when caramelizing onions.

 Two white bowls of golden French onion soup with crusty cheesy croutons and fresh thyme.